-The committee received a verbal update on grant requirements and the process of determining the use of a grant.
+The panel received a verbal update on grant requirements and/or the process of determining the use of a grant.

-Mr Lonsdale explained that due to the pandemic the teams have had to respond quickly to implement the processes required to distribute funding.
-Internally a range of council activity had paused and this had impacted on council finances.
-The council had received a range of funding to support its activities and acted as an agent to forward on funding to local businesses and not for profit organisations.
-Appropriate governance and oversight arrangements had been put in place.
-The priority had been to get the money out into the local economy, but as it was public money appropriate checks needed to be put in place.
-Therefore, appropriate processes had been implemented.
-Every individual grant scheme process had a senior responsible officer to ensure we had clear accountability for management of funds.
-There was clear democratic engagement with appropriate portfolio holders and the grant forexternal allocations was communicated via, for example, the council's intranet and the voluntary sector.
-He explained that some of the funding had been ring fenced for Council services, which were for general allocations, for example, COVID-19 winter grant scheme, which would tend to come with conditions from the Government.
-Mr Lonsdale clarified that they had calls with relevant departments to help to clarify on business grants where guidance was unclear.
-Larger grant allocations would be established across several council teams to establish the best way to get money out.
-To ensure we had appropriate policies in place, the council had worked with internal audit to make sure that system processes were appropriate and external support for grants allocations had been provided by eFactor.
-Mr Lonsdale assured Members that they also communicated with the Government to ensure that they were spending the money received and spending it appropriately.
+Mr Lonsdale explained that due to the pandemic the teams have had to respond quickly to implement the processes required to distribute funding, internally a range of council activity have paused and this has had an impact onCouncil finances.
+The Council has received a range of funding to support Council activities and acted as an agent to forward on funding to local businesses/ not for profit organisations.
+Appropriate governance and oversight arrangements have been put in place.
+Priority has been to get the money out into local business, but as it was public money appropriate checks needed to be put in place.
+Therefore, appropriate processes have been implemented.
+Every individual grant scheme process has a senior responsible officer/director level to ensure we have clear accountability for management of funds.
+They have had clear democratic engagement with appropriate portfolio holders and communicated with external allocations via the intranet and voluntary sector etc. He explained that some of the funding had been ring fenced for Council services, which were for general allocations e.g., Covid-19 winter grant scheme, which would tend to come with conditions from the Government.
+Mr Lonsdale clarified that they have calls with relevant departments to clarify on business grants where guidance was unclear.
+Larger grant allocations would be established across several Council teams to establish the best way to get money out.
+To ensure we have appropriate policies in place the Council has worked with internal audit to make sure system process were appropriate and for grants allocations they would also rely on external support from Efactor.
+Mr Lonsdale assured Members that they also communicate with the Government to ensure that they were spending the money received and spending it appropriately.

-Councillor Harness believed that the process on how to distribute the money had worked very well.
+Councillor Harness believed that the process on how to distribute the money has worked very well.
 He asked what sort of business would qualify for a discretionary business grant.
-Mr Lonsdale explained that there was more than one type of business discretionary grant, and the council had the one they received in June, but they had also received a restricted grant recently.
+Mr Lonsdale explained that there was more than one type of business discretionary grant, the Council have the one they received in June, but also received a restricted grant recently.
 The one received earlier in the year was opened to an application process.
-It was opened it up to businesses that were not able to apply through the original scheme that was quite prescriptive.
-In terms of the restricted grant, they received recently, Mr Lonsdale explained that they were currently in train with it and had a lot more scope to utilise and be more creative with this grant.
-The Chair believed that a lot of good processes had been implemented and did not see that it had moved outside of our decision-making process.
+They opened it up to businesses that were not able to apply through original scheme that was quite prescriptive.
+In terms of the restricted grant, they received recently, Mr Lonsdale explained that they were currently in train with it and have a lot more scope to utilise and be more creative with this grant.
+The Chair believed that a lot of good processes had been implemented and did not see that it had moved outside of our decisionmaking process.